 It’s imperative to receive immediate medical attention if an object penetrates the brain.
 Open head or penetrating brain injuries don’t only disrupt bodily functions, affecting one’s ability to perform basic living tasks and creating a lengthy recovery period, but are also life-threatening in that they cause blood loss and seizures.
 It’s quite possible for someone who survives a penetration brain injury to require partial removal of their skull, depending on its severity.

-Brain injury claims are similar to other personal injury claims.
-The four elements of negligence that your attorney must establish to pursue a successful brain injury claim include:
+Brain injury claims are similar to other personal injury actions, as are the elements of negligence that your attorney must establish to pursue a successful brain injury claim, which include:

-The third element is damages, which is what you’ve lost as a result of the accident.
-Our Chicago brain injury lawyers need to collect the following to gain a better understanding of your economic losses:
+Your brain injury lawyer will need to collect the following to gain a better understanding of your economic losses:

 - Medical bills